 Lower Mainland Safe School Network

-The Centre provides leadership to school districts through the facilitation of monthly Lower Mainland Safe School Network meetings.
-Each month district safe school coordinators across the Lower Mainland meet to exchange knowledge, problem-solve, and to address learning needs with the goal of creating safer, more socially responsible schools.
-The following presenters were instrumental in the growth of safe school policies in the 2012/13 school year through sharing their time and expertise in relation to the topical areas below:
+The Centre’s Coordinator provides leadership to school districts through the coordination of the Lower Mainland Safe School Network.
+Each month district safe school coordinators across the Lower Mainland (Vancouver to Hope, including the Sunshine Coast) meet to identify and address learning needs, share knowledge of best practices, and provide collegial support.
+With the goal of creating safer, more socially responsible schools, ‘the Network’ is grateful to the following individuals and agencies who have been instrumental to the advancement of safe school policies and practices through the sharing of their time and expertise.

 School law 101: Understanding the grey between school law and criminal law, Sari A. Wiens and Wendy Harris, Harris & Co; Kyle Friesen and Frank Paulicelli, E Division RCMP

-Best practices in suicide prevention, intervention, and postvention, Dr. Jana Davidson, MD, FRCP(C), Clinical Associate Professor, Psychiatry, UBC; Dr.Cheryl Conant, Consultant, Ministry of Children and Family Development;Sue Dorey, Burnaby School District
+Best practices in suicide prevention, intervention, and postvention (all day session), Dr. Jana Davidson, MD, FRCP(C), Clinical Associate Professor, Psychiatry, UBC; Dr.Cheryl Conant, Consultant, Ministry of Children and Family Development;Sue Dorey, Burnaby School District

 The context of adolescent substance use , Dr. Martin Bouchard, Criminologist, Simon Fraser University; Morena Anamali, SFU Master’s student; Brenda LaFalce, Burnaby School District